Mark Antony

 (Act 3, Scene 2)

-• The Outcome: Survives the play as the senior partner — for now — of the new triumvirate; speaks the eulogy on Brutus that names him "the noblest Roman of them all"; allows Octavius the play's final lines and, by implication, the future.
-Shakespeare's later play Antony and Cleopatra will track what happens next.
+• The Outcome: Survives as the senior partner – for now – of the new triumvirate; eulogises Brutus as "the noblest Roman of them all"; and quietly cedes the play's final words, and the future, to Octavius.
+Shakespeare's later Antony and Cleopatra tracks what happens next.

 The Watcher in the Wings